NCDS Age 62 Sweep

 Health, wellbeing and cognition: including topics such as physical health, mental health, medical care, medication, smoking, drinking, diet, exercise, and cognitive function.

-The health visit included a range of objective measurements of health including height, weight, blood pressure, balance and grip strength.
+The health visit included a range of objective measurements of health, including weight, blood pressure, balance and grip strength.
 Blood samples were also collected.

 This sweep was funded by the Economic and Social Research Council, Medical Research Council, National Institutes of Health, and Department for Work and Pensions.